 God told Moses and Aaron, his brother, that the month they were in would be the year’s first month.
 He told the Jews that on the tenth day of the month, each family should sacrifice a lamb and roast it and eat it and that they should all be ready to depart, for on that night, the night of Passover, he would take the lives of the firstborn of the Egyptians and they would pass from Egypt.
 And so it happened, and the terrified Pharaoh told them to leave at once.
 The Jews took their women and children, their sheep and cattle, even the vats of dough that had not yet risen.

-Moses exist and he went before Pharaoh eight times and told him that God wanted to let the Jews out of bondage, but Pharaoh would not.
+Moses exist, and he went before Pharaoh eight times and told him that God wanted to let the Jews out of bondage, but Pharaoh would not.
 Then God sent Egypt ten punishments or plagues.
 He turned the water of the Nile into blood, the fish died, and the people had nothing to eat or drink.
-He covered all the land of Egypt with frogs, then all living things were attacked by countless swarms of mosquitoes and fireflies.
+He covered all the land of Egypt with frogs.
+Then all living things were attacked by countless swarms of mosquitoes and fireflies.

-The cattle of the Egyptians died on their heads of the plague, then the Egyptians and their cattle were also filled with sores and boils.
+The cattle of the Egyptians died on their heads from the plague, then the Egyptians and their cattle were also filled with sores and boils.
 But Pharaoh still wouldn’t let the Jews leave Egypt.
-Then God sent hail and locusts, which destroyed the crops of the Egyptians, while the produce of the Jews suffered nothing.
+Then God sent hail and locusts, which destroyed the crops of the Egyptians, while the production of the Jews suffered nothing.
 Then God left great darkness for three days, after which he decreed that all the firstborn of the Egyptians and their animals should die, but even then, Pharaoh would not let the Jews leave.

 Biography of Moses

-|Life accomplishments:||Moses became THE GOOD FRIEND OF GOD.
-He received the Ten Commandments from Him|
+Life accomplishments: Moses became THE GOOD FRIEND OF GOD.
+He received the Ten Commandments from Him

 Biblical places from the times of Moses